 The high iron content of Jatropha aconitifolia (14.04 mg /100 g) agree with the value (14.24 mg/ 100g) observed by Umerah et al. [14] in Ficus capensis vegetables and the iron content of Colocasia esculenta (4.17 mg /100 g) was also in line with the value (4.3 mg /100 g) observed by Steve [19] on the same leaf.
 The high iron content of Jatropha aconitifolia coupled with its high ascorbate level could enhance iron absorption.
 Consumption of the leaves would help to prevent and fight iron deficiency anemia.
 The high zinc level for Colocasia esculenta (3.00 mg/ 100g) and Jatrophaa conitifolia (23.00 mg/ 100 g) is at variance with Umerah et al. [14].
-They observed that zinc level of Ficus capensis vegetable (2.42 mg/ 100g).
-The high zinc level for vegetables studied suggest that increases consumption of these vegetables could improve zinc status in the community.
+They observed that the zinc level of Ficus capensis vegetable (2.42 mg/ 100g).
+The high zinc level for vegetables studied suggests that increases consumption of these vegetables could improve zinc status in the community.

 Anti-nutrient content of the leaves